Science and technology in Tanzania

-Science and technology in Tanzania describes developments and trends in higher education and science, technology and innovation policy and governance in the United Republic of Tanzania since the turn of the century.
+Science and technology in Tanzania describes developments and trends in higher education, science, technology, innovation policy, and governance in the United Republic of Tanzania since the turn of the century.

 Socio-economic context

 Tanzania has been a multiparty parliamentary democracy since the early 1990s.
 In common with much of Africa, growing indebtedness and falling commodity prices forced the country to adopt a series of structural adjustment programmes proposed by the International Monetary Fund between 1986 and the early 2000s.
-The country’s poor economic performance over this period prompted a progressive abandonment of neoliberalism.
+Over this period, the country’s poor economic performance prompted a progressive abandonment of neoliberalism.
 Economic indicators subsequently picked up, with growth averaging 6.0–7.8% per year between 2001 and 2014.
 Though still high, donor funding dropped substantially between 2007 and 2012.
 As the economy becomes less reliant on donor funding, it may gradually diversify.

 Impressive growth since 2001 had not significantly altered the country’s economic structure by 2015.
 Agriculture accounted for 34% of GDP in 2013, compared to 7% for manufacturing.
 GDP per capita remains low by the standards of other members of the Southern African Development Community (SADC) but nevertheless progressed between 2009 and 2013.
 Tanzania is also a member of the East African Community (EAC) with which its trade more than doubled between 2008 and 2012.
 The African continent plans to create an African Economic Community by 2028, which would be built on the main regional economic communities, including the EAC and SADC.

 Tanzania graduated to lower middle-income status in 2019.
 The National Development Plan 2016–2021 (2016) emphasizes industrialization and human development as twin priorities.
 The plan uses the phrase ‘business unusual’ to encapsulate its ambition of graduating to a middle-income, semi-industrial economy by 2025, a goal first set out in the Tanzania Development Vision to 2025 (1999).

 As of early 2021, several major infrastructure projects are being implemented that have implications for science, technology and innovation.
 In April 2017, construction got underway of the Tanzania Standard Gauge Railway system, which will extend into Rwanda, Uganda, Burundi and the Democratic Republic of the Congo.
 This railway replaces an old metre-gauge system and is expected to reduce freight costs by 40%.
 As of June 2020, the first phase (300 km) was about 80% complete; the remaining four phases are set to add an additional 1 450 km.